 - 1/2 part of perlite or pumice

-- 1/4 part of organic compost (manure, vermiculture, homemade compost, etc.)
+- 1/4 part organic compost (manure, vermiculture, homemade compost, etc.)

 An indicator of good soil is the nutrient content in it.
-Hence, fertilization is important for soil.
+Hence, fertilization is vital for soil.

-Therefore, I recommend using organic fertilizer to improve the quality of the soil over a long period.
+Therefore, I recommend using organic fertilizer to improve soil quality over a long period.

-Frankly speaking, there is no hard and fast rule for the soil mix of snake plants.
-Moreover, there are no such things as labeled or a fixed recipe for it.
+Frankly speaking, there is no hard and fast rule for the soil mix of Snake plants.